Azure/carnegie-mop/README.md

 - **Label**: The label name in the csv file.
 - **Dataset Name**: The name of your dataset.
 It should be unique in MOP. **It cannot be changed after the dataset is created.**
-- **Connected task**: MOP requires you to connect your dataset to a Task.
+- **Connected task**: MOP requires you to connect your dataset to a task.
 Any time after dataset upload, you can change to connect to a new task.
 If you cannot find a proper task, please contact the MOP team via
 **[Teams Channel](https://teams.microsoft.com/l/channel/19%3aff909a78aec9400198fd23ff2f870b7b%40thread.tacv2/User%2520Support%2520and%2520Feedback?groupId=65192cc8-6d82-48d6-8fb7-109cf913f4f9&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47)**
 ,
 and we will help you with it.